 Although knowing how to program is essential to the study of computer science, it is only one element of the field.
 Computer scientists design and analyze algorithms to solve programs and study the performance of computer hardware and software.
 The problems that computer scientists encounter range from the abstract– determining what problems can be solved with computers and the complexity of the algorithms that solve them – to the tangible – designing applications that perform well on handheld devices, that are easy to use, and that uphold security measures.

 In Summary, Computer Science deals with the theory of computation.
 It deals with the virtual aspects of computers and focuses on software instead of hardware.
 It involves code writing to integrate data, data structures, algorithms, statistical models, etc. in an efficient manner.

 Creating algorithms to perform complex tasks, for instance, emulating a human brain or determining the best route for a cab, are part of this field.
 It closely aligns with mathematics and applies theoretical ideas to provide solutions for real-world problems.
 This degree covers the essential hardware and software topics, including Computer Organisation and Architecture.
 A computer scientist writes effective codes with the help of computational theory, mathematics, and data structures.

 Computer engineering is at the intersection of electrical engineering and computer science.
 It deals with the hardware aspect of Computers.
 It focuses on building devices like smartphones, integrated circuits, etc.; it is closely related to physics and involves understanding how the laws of physics and electronics can be used to create better components.
 However, programming skills are still essential for computer engineers; this degree covers programming topics such as software design.

-To start with, Computer Science and Computer Engineering have a different core curriculum.
-While the courses in a computer science degree focus on the theory of computation, languages and environments; the focus in computer engineering is on physics, electronics, and computer architecture.
+To start with, Computer Science and Computer Engineering have different core curricula.
+While the courses in a computer science degree focus on the theory of computation, languages, and environments; the focus in computer engineering is on physics, electronics, and computer architecture.

 A Computer Science degree consists of the following courses